jeremiak/jeremiak.com/_posts/2024-04-13-block-bots-netlify-edge-functions.md

 </details>

 Good idea Ethan!
-I'm also bummed that we have to do this but I'm still opting out.
+I'm also bummed that we have to do this but I'm still trying to opt out.